sangpham2710/CS161-Project/README.md

 ## Features

 ### Graphics

-The game's graphics are stylized in ASCII art which is considered to be the appeal of console application games by many.
+The graphics are simple since they are just characters printed to the console.

+#### Backstory

+We intended to renovate it using some graphics libraries.
+However, since this version is working flawlessly and we are also in love with its minimalistic look, we've come to the decision that this will be our final version :smile:.

 ### Basic Features